Diversity & Identity Resources

 - NAFSA Rainbow Special Interest Group

-If you have additional questions or concerns, you are also more than welcome to talk with a Study Abroad Advisor in our office, visit the Center for Diversity, Pluralism, and Inclusion or consult SUNY Plattsburgh’s LGBTQ+ Online Resource Center.
+If you have additional questions or concerns, you are also more than welcome to talk with a study abroad advisor in our office, visit the Office of Diversity, Equity, and Inclusion or consult SUNY Plattsburgh’s LGBTQ+ Online Resource Center.

 - Disability & Accessibility